voxpupuli/puppet-cpanm/README.md

 ## Usage

+Both the `cpanm` class and resource support a `mirror` parameter to control which CPAN archive packages are fetched from.
 The `cpanm` resource supports additional parameters, `test` and `force`, to enable CPAN tests and force CPAN installation respectively.

 ## Reference